What is the Data Classification Rule?

 The classification of research data depends on several factors such as type of data, and/or contractual elements and thus may fall into any of the classifications defined herein.
 Likewise, time of release and collaboration effect the classification of research data.
 As such, certain unpublished research data may be classified as private or sensitive until such time the research is published.
 Likewise, intellectual property that has not been disclosed to or protected by the IIE may need to be classified as sensitive.
 Additionally, federal laws, rules and regulations (including but not limited to FISMA, HIPAA, FERPA, and Export Controls), sponsor requirements, and UAB policies and guidelines will necessitate a certain classification.
 It is incumbent upon the Researcher to know the type of data, the circumstances governing the data, and classify it accordingly.
 Once classified, the Researcher will need to maintain the data using the appropriate UAB system of record or database with the appropriate access and security controls aligning to the classification standard.
 For example, not all UAB data storage options are recommended for sensitive data.
 Research data shall also be maintained in accordance with UAB’s Record Retention Policy and record retention schedule.
 For more information about protected research data please refer to the UAB OVPRED or the UAB IT Data Officer.

-First you must request that an exception be granted to allow Restricted data must be encrypted if stored on a mobile or remote device.
+First, you must request that an exception be granted to allow Restricted data to be carried with you internationally.
+If approved, the data must be encrypted in stored on a mobile or remote device.

-+ - What are my responsibilities as a Data User with regard to data classification?
-Click to collapse
+What are my responsibilities as a Data User with regard to data classification?

 - Reading and complying with UAB IT policies.